top of page

 So I stayed.
 Alone.
 And I kept walking.

 The path hasn’t been clear.
 It’s been dark and uneven and full of dead ends.
 Sometimes I’ve walked in circles.
 Sometimes I’ve wanted to lie down and disappear into the moss.
-But I kept going, not because I’m brave, but because I had to.
-Because something was pulling me forward.
-Not towards Him.
-Not exactly.
-Towards myself.
+But I kept going because something was pulling me forward.
+I wasn’t being pulled towards Him.
+I was being pulled towards myself.

 To know myself.
 To love myself.
 To sit in my own skin without trying to peel it off or trade it in.
 To stop shapeshifting into what I think others want.
 To speak.
 To stay.
-To choose me, over and over again, even when it hurt.
+To choose me, over and over again.

 That’s what this has been.
 The Work.
+The Lessons.
 The Forest.
-The Lessons.

 I've stayed with the path.
 I stayed with myself.
 And it’s been hard.
 I’ve had to let go of everything I thought I was.
 I’ve had to meet the parts of me I was afraid of.
 The ones that hide.
 The ones that lie.
 The ones that want to be wanted more than they want to be free.

 And somewhere, in the centre of The Forest, I see it.
 The glade.
 The sunlit clearing.
-Light falling through the trees in the kind of way that makes you stop thinking for a minute.
+Dappled light falling gently through the trees canopy.
 And in that clearing, The Stag.
 Watching.
 Waiting.
 Holding something I’ve been trying to find.
 To earn.
+To remember.

 He doesn’t speak.
-He doesn’t need to.
+He doesn’t need to tell me why I’m here.
 I know what this is.

 The Gold.
 The True Self.
 The strength to love without vanishing.